 Here, we meet Jack.
 Jack is a tall, slim girl in a short bright pink and yellow dress over knee-length green trousers, green tights, pink converse sneakers and pink fingerless gloves.
 At the back of her dress is a long pointy yellow hood lined with pink sequins.
 Her long black hair is tied into two messy plaits, with a bright pink glittering bow.
 Jack has a wide smile and dark eyes and is kind and generous.

 The Landlord of Ye Olde Hammersmith is the Baddie – Fleshcreep.
 He’s played by a woman, and is quite small, but very imposing and loud.
 He wears a black tunic with golden stripes and pockets made of moneybags with gold pound signs on them.
-Fleshcreep has red tights that match his fingerless gloves and a blue cape with the large letter FC written in gold on the back.
+Fleshcreep has red tights that match his fingerless gloves and a blue cape with the large letters FC written in gold on the back.
 Fleshcreep has a thin dark-blue moustache and tiny goatee beard that are drawn on and sparkle in the light.
 His knee-high black boots have blue heels and ridiculously large curly toes.
 When he first appears, he has red hair, sculpted into a point high above his head and later wears a tall hat made of the letters FC in gold and blue.
 Fleshcreep plays the flute and the bassoon for no apparent reason and his first love is Money.

 Fleshcreep has succeeded in his search for money and lives in a Castle, near Hammersmith.
 When Jack goes in search of her fortune she bumps into Jill, Fleshcreep’s son, alone in his bedroom.
 Yes Jack is a girl and Jill is a boy, that’s panto for you.
 A painted backcloth takes us into Jill’s bedroom, filled with a huge heap of painted teddy bears of huge shapes and sized pile high and filling one whole wall.
 The only other thing in the room is a large portrait of Jill’s Dad, in all his glory this stands in pride of place in a gold frame with the words ‘I heart Dad’ scrawled across it..
 Jill is very tall and thin and wants to be an actor.
 This means he dresses dramatically, with skin-tight black jeans under a loose, flowing white satin shirt and short black waistcoat.
-Around his neck is an white Elizabethan ruff – a collar that stands out stiffly with lots of pleats in it.
+Around his neck is a white Elizabethan ruff – a collar that stands out stiffly with lots of pleats in it.
 Jill wears sparkling silver boots with red pompoms on the toes.
 His bobbed hair is black and straight, hanging to his neck and with a short fringe over his pale face.
 Not only is Jill’s room filled with Teddies but he acts with a Teddy he calls Yorick.
 He even has a coat made of sewn-together Teddies!

 We whisk down to the farm to join Jack and her Mum, Dame Lotte Trottalot with their single cow, Daisy.
-The farm is represented by three small ramschackle sheds, which stand open, each displaying an array of basic farm implements and garden tools hanging on the back walls.
+The farm is represented by three small ramshackle sheds, which stand open, each displaying an array of basic farm implements and garden tools hanging on the back walls.
 One of the sheds has a higgledy piggledy chimney.
 There is also a cluster of coloured plastic buckets stacked against the wall of one shed and a scary looking milking machine which Daisy is bundled inside.
 It’s a huge cylinder which only leaves her head and shoulders poking out.
 A dial and a large red button control the machine.
-A couple of battered milk churns also stand forlornly and abandoned in a shed.
+A couple of battered milk churns also stand forlorn and abandoned in a shed.